Legal & Compliance

 Risk Management Objective

-The Firm’s general risk management objective is to develop systems and controls to mitigate risk to a level that does not require the allocation of Pillar 2 capital and to meet our risk appetite of “Low” Risk.
+The Firm’s general risk management objective is to develop systems and controls to mitigate risk to a level that meets our risk appetite of “Low” Risk and ensures that the Firm’s allocation of Pillar 2 capital is minimised.

 - Chief Executive Officer (“CEO”)